Overview

 On iOS, Enigm App uses Keychain for protected key storage and Secure Enclave-backed protection where available and appropriate for the key material or access-control operation.
 Secure Enclave may be used to protect device-bound keys, wrapping keys, or access-control material.
 Larger cryptographic material may require wrapping or protected storage outside Secure Enclave when it cannot be stored directly inside the hardware boundary.
 Key access can be affected by device authentication, local unlock state, app authorization, and OS security posture.Android

-On Android, Enigm App uses Android Keystore-backed protection for private key material and related access-control operations where available.
-Hardware-backed Keystore or StrongBox-backed protection is used where supported by the device class and deployment.
+On Android, Enigm App uses Android Keystore-backed protection for private key material and related access-control operations.
+Hardware-backed Keystore or StrongBox-backed protection is used according to device class and deployment capability.
 When larger cryptographic material cannot be directly stored in the hardware-backed boundary, Enigm App may protect that material through wrapping or protected storage, with hardware-backed keys or access-control material protecting the wrapping operation where available.
 Key access can be affected by device authentication, local unlock state, app authorization, OS security posture, and optional Enigm OS Trust state where deployed.Device-Bound Trust

 - Device association state.